LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/the-ones-that-are-worth-it.md

 in that peak of existence

-they sit on
+that they sit on,

-in their hallucinations,
+they are hallucinating,

 even though somebody might tell them: